JVK2000/TSBK07-helicopter-simulator/lab2/question-lab2.md

 **Given a certain vector for v, is there some place you can't place the camera?**

 you cant give l (up-vector) the value (0, 0, 0).
 In that case, no axis is up, and therefore, nothing is shown.

+#### Part 5)

+**Did you implement your light calculations in the vertex or fragment shader?
+So, which kind of shading did you implement?**

+The light calculations is done in the fragment shader (per-pixel basis), for this reason the Phong shading is used.

+**Some geometry data must be vec4, others are just as well vec3's.
+Which ones, and why?
+How about vertices, light source, normal vectors...?**

+When translations is needed, vec4 is used.
+This is because we have added an homogeneous coordinate for us to be able to move the origin.